Glory (Buffy the Vampire Slayer): Sunnydale

 Although Glory enters early on in season 5, the Scooby Gang knows very little about her, only discovering her name from one of Glory's minions.
-Glory's god-like status, extreme power level, origins, key's true nature, and history are not known until later episodes.
+Glory's god-like status, extreme power level, origins, and the Key's true nature and history are not known until later episodes.
 Glory comes to Sunnydale looking for "The Key," which will allow her to return to her own dimension.
-The Key would cause damage to all dimensions, including the dimension Buffy and her friends inhabit, though Glory seems to be unaware or unconcerned of this fact.
-Glory is not aware of what form the Key has taken, though she knows that Buffy protects it.
-For her part, Buffy is not initially aware of the Key's nature either.
-It is eventually revealed that Buffy's "new sister" Dawn is the Key in human form.

-She begins the quest to locate the Key, aided by a race of pale, black-eyed demons who are loyal to her almost to a fault, though she does not care for them and viciously abuses them, both verbally and physically, for even the slightest failures.
+She begins the quest to locate the Key, aided by a race of pale, black-eyed demons who are loyal to her almost to a fault, though she does not care for them and viciously abuses them.
 Glory quickly establishes herself as one of Buffy's most dangerous and determined enemies.
 At one point, she confronts Buffy in her own home, openly threatening to kill Buffy's friends and family and force Buffy to watch her do so.

 Glory is a god in a human body; the human mind can not control such power, which gradually turns Glory insane.
 To maintain her sanity and power, Glory feeds off humans' mental energies through a process that Buffy and her friends refer to as "brain-sucking".
 She inserts her fingers into the victim's head, absorbing the energies that bind the victim's mind.
-The humans that she "devours" in this way become incoherent and mentally unstable; those affected can also see Dawn in her true form.
-An inexplicable increase follows Glory's arrival in Sunnydale in the number of people with a mental health condition.
+The humans that she "devours" in this way become incoherent and mentally unstable and can also see Dawn in her true form.
 One of her unfortunate victims is Willow's girlfriend, Tara, who later inadvertently betrays Dawn to Glory.
 The Scoobies (Buffy and her friends) try to run, but Glory still manages to kidnap Dawn shortly afterward.

 The Key can only be used at a certain time, and as that time draws near, the power that separates Glory from Ben dissolves.
-They still inhabit Ben's body separately, but their memories and personalities begin to blur together.
+Both characters still inhabit Ben's body separately, but their memories and personalities begin to blur together.